tomhallmain/simple_image_compare/README.md

 - Directory-specific rules
 - H5 model-based classification rules

-This feature is particularly useful for maintaining clean media collections and automating content filtering.
+This feature is particularly useful for maintaining clean media collections and automating content filtering, but it can be disabled any time if desired.
 You can find an example H5 classifier that is known to work [here](https://github.com/FurkanGozukara/nsfw_model).

 ## Usage